empurium/studio-skeleton/readme.md

 [![codebeat badge](https://codebeat.co/badges/d131f852-3d63-4359-93cd-131cfdf4e04b)](https://codebeat.co/a/michael/projects/github-com-freescandotcom-freescan-skeleton-master)

-Central repository that provides a `FreeScanModule` and `DashboardModule` with many features in each.
+Central repository that provides a `StudioModule` and `DashboardModule` with many features in each.

-The `FreeScanModule` can be imported with an `environment` configuration for access to services, components, directives, pipes, etc. It includes tools such as modals, date selectors, notifications, drop-downs, etc. It can be re-imported into any lazy-loaded module.
+The `StudioModule` can be imported with an `environment` configuration (accessed from `FREESCAN_ENV` token) for access to services, components, directives, pipes, etc. It includes tools such as modals, date selectors, notifications, drop-downs, etc. It can be re-imported into any lazy-loaded module.

-The `DashboardModule` requires the `FreeScanModule` be loaded first.
+The `DashboardModule` requires the `StudioModule` be loaded first.
 It provides a wrapper with dynamic navigation and SCSS scaffolding to get a new dashboard/website up and running quickly with the services above.